Dr Kay Guccione @kayguccione | National Teaching Fellow | Principal Fellow of the Higher Education Academy

-I design mentoring and coaching programmes, partnering people at all career stages with mentors.
-I use research methods to ensure programmes are situated in academic development theory, and fit with the current researcher career landscape.
+I specialise in the research and educational design of doctoral supervision and peer-support for doctoral and academic development through my work on mentoring programmes for integrated academic practice.
 I am a full member of the Association for Coaching, and all programmes align with the AC professional ethical standards in coaching framework, and the ethical code of conduct.
-I am a Senior Fellow of the HEA and teach the principles and proactices of mentoring and coaching. email me to discuss mentoring practice, programme design, mentor/coach workshops, or guest blogging for the Think Ahead Blog or Trust Me! supervisor blog.
+I am a National Teaching Fellow, a Senior Fellow of the HEA and teach the principles and practices of mentoring and coaching as core skill-sets for supervision, tutoring and educational practice.

 REDS!
 I launched the Researcher Education & Development Scholarship conference in 2015 and hosted the second annual meeting in October 2016.
-The third was held in Leeds in 2017, and the 2018 Conferece will be held at Coventry.
+The third was held in Leeds in 2017, and the 2018 Conference will be held at Coventry University.

 My ongoing research/scholarship projects include:

 (1) How do graduates percieve the 'value' of their doctorate, what makes doing a PhD 'worth it' to the individual? - a 2019 collaboration with Dr Billy Bryan

 (2) Cultural tensions in development of an 'Ethical Researcher' identity in PGRs - 2019 a collaboration with Dr Pirashanthie Vivekananda-Schmidt in Medical Education

 (3) Defining the boundaries of PGR-Peer Mentoring for researcher wellbeing - a 2018 collaboration with Dr Chris Blackmore, Senior University Teacher in Mental Health - funded by the Senate Fellows' Fund